0xC4aE1e5/tinycms/README.md

 ## Notes:
 - The default password is `root`.
 Do not enter a username.
 ## After install
 1. Change the password.
 You put the password in the file `password.php`.
 Note that it's unencrypted, but they can't see it. (all they get is a notice to stop hacking).
 Make sure the file has no line endings.
 Also, put it after the '?>'.
-No newlines, no spaces. (use `tr -d '\r\n'`, the password can have spaces, though.)
+No newlines, no spaces. (use `tr -d '\r\n'` to get rid of the newlines; the password can have spaces, though.)

 2. Open the admin page.
 To do that, go to `/admin/`.
 The extra `/` is important, because the site doesn't work properly.